Hemanth0411/html-conversion-api/README.md

 -   Convert HTML to high-fidelity PDF using a real browser engine (Chromium).
 -   Convert HTML to Microsoft Word (.docx).
--   (Coming Soon) Convert HTML to Markdown.
+-   Convert HTML to Markdown.
 -   Simple, RESTful API interface.
 -   Fully containerized and ready for deployment.
 -   Automated build and publish pipeline.